 The principal risks and uncertainties of Vhi Insurance have been determined by assessing potential risks in the categories of Capital, Operational, Strategic and People, Conduct & Culture.
-The Company's risk tolerance levels are recorded in the Risk Appetite Statement which is approved by the Board of Vhi Insurance.
+Vhi Insurance's risk tolerance levels are recorded in the Risk Appetite Statement which is approved by the Board of Vhi Insurance.

+The level of regulatory capital required to be held by Vhi Insurance is determined by assessing its Health Underwriting, Market, Operational and Counterparty Default risks.
 Health underwriting risk and market risk are the biggest contributors to the level of solvency capital required to be held by Vhi Insurance.
 Health underwriting risk relates to the risk of premiums and reserves for insurance liabilities being insufficient to pay claims and for the risk of catastrophic events.
-Market risk refers principally to the risks to which the Company's investment portfolio is exposed, including equity, concentration, spread, interest rate and property.
+Market risk refers principally to the risks to which Vhi Insurance's investment portfolio is exposed, including equity, concentration, spread, interest rate and property.

-The Company has most recently reviewed its Risk Appetite Statement during October 2019 and some minor changes were made, in particular, to further refine its risk appetite tolerances and key risk indicators in the short, medium and long term.
+Vhi Insurance has most recently reviewed its Risk Appetite Statement during October 2020.
+Following from the impact of the global COVID-19 pandemic on Vhi's risk profile, some refinements were made to its risk appetite tolerances and key risk indicators.

 Risks are monitored and managed on an ongoing basis and overseen by the Board.
-The Company's risk profile did not change materially in 2019.
-Vhi Insurance has continued to progress in managing its business mix.
-The Risk Equalisation Scheme is currently under review.
+Vhi Insurance's risk profile was elevated by the global COVID-19 pandemic and Vhi continues to manage its impact on our business.
+The pandemic led to an escalation in risks around claims volatility, business interruption, product relevance, economic deterioration and cybersecurity.
+Vhi Insurance has also continued to progress in managing its business mix.
+The current risk equalisation scheme continues until 31 March 2022.
+A scheduled review of the scheme is underway and from 1 April 2022 and it is anticipated that the risk equalisation scheme will be improved with the addition of a high cost claimant's pool to increase health credits for sicker customers.
 Vhi Insurance has further invested in and developed its risk controls for cyber and data protection risks and made its IT systems more resilient.
-Risk management activity is ongoing to manage Brexit risks.
+Risk management activity is ongoing to manage COVID-19 and Brexit risks.